jump-dev/JuMP.jl/doc/callbacks.rst

 Lazy constraints are useful when the full set of constraints is too large to explicitly include in the initial formulation.
-When a MIP solver reaches a new solution, either with a heuristic or by solving a problem at a node in the branch-and-bound tree, it will give the user to provide constraint(s) that would make the current solution infeasible.
+When a MIP solver reaches a new solution, for example with a heuristic or by solving a problem at a node in the branch-and-bound tree, it will give the user the chance to provide constraint(s) that would make the current solution infeasible.

 There are three important steps to providing a lazy constraint callback.
-First we must write a function that will analyze the current solution that takes a single argument, e.g. ``function myLazyCutGenerator(cb)``, that is reference to the callback management code inside JuMP.
-Next, you will do whatever analysis of the solution you need to inside your function to generate the new constraint before adding it to the model with the JuMP function ``addLazyConstraint(cb, myconstraint)``.
+First we must write a function that will analyze the current solution that takes a single argument, e.g. ``function myLazyCutGenerator(cb)``, where cb is a reference to the callback management code inside JuMP.
+Next you will do whatever analysis of the solution you need to inside your function to generate the new constraint before adding it to the model with the JuMP function ``addLazyConstraint(cb, myconstraint)`` or the macro version ``@addLazyConstraint(cb, myconstraint)`` (same limitations as addConstraint).
 Finally we notify JuMP that this function should be used for lazy constraint generation using the ``setlazycallback(m, myLazyCutGenerator)`` function before we call ``solve(m)``.

 The following is a simple example to make this more clear.
 In this two-dimensional problem we have a set of box constraints explicitly provided and a set of two